isomerpages/govtech-gobusiness-main/pages/ipgrow/aei-legal-llc.md

 *"AEI Legal is the perfect partner for us, for their reliability, responsiveness and expertise in meeting both fundraising and M&A needs."* - JJ Chai, CEO & Co-founder, Rainforest Life.

-*"Andrea Chee and her team at AEI Legal are very efficient and very commercial deal counsel – I highly recommend them for both private financings and M&A transactions in Singapore."* - James Jackson, General Counsel, Next Gen Foods (TiNDLE).
+*"Andrea Chee and her team at AEI Legal are very efficient and very commercial deal counsel - I highly recommend them for both private financings and M&A transactions in Singapore."* - James Jackson, General Counsel, Next Gen Foods (TiNDLE).

-*"It’s been a pleasure working with the AEI team.
+*"It's been a pleasure working with the AEI team.
 They are always responsive, meticulous and have an eye on business imperatives.
-It’s reassuring to have them looking out for us."* - Liu Feng Yuan, CEO & Co-founder, Basis AI (now part of Aicadium Singapore).
+It's reassuring to have them looking out for us."* - Liu Feng Yuan, CEO & Co-founder, Basis AI (now part of Aicadium Singapore).